Leviticus 18 – Laws of Sexual Morality

 b.
 Nor shall you profane the name of your God: It is obvious God would condemn such an abomination.
 But this command is here in this context of sexual sins because often, Molech worship was a method of infanticide to eliminate children born outside of marriage, the result of the sexual acts God has commanded against.

 i.
 Molech worship can be seen as an ancient version of birth control by infanticide, as even today sometimes abortion is used as birth control after the conception of the child.

 ii.
 Molech: “The word itself is said to have made Hebrew speakers think of two things: (1) the word for ‘king,’ which has the same consonants, and (2) the word for ‘shame,’ which has the same vowels.
 This information would suggest something like ‘the King of Shame.’”
 (Peter-Contesse)

 You shall not lie with a male as with a woman.
 It is an abomination.

 iii.
-Many justify homosexual practice on the basis of love.
-They might say, “How can it be wrong to love someone of my own sex?
-How can love be wrong?”
-Yet if someone loves their children, it does not justify sexual conduct with them.
+If homosexual sexual behavior is regarded as an abomination (as God clearly regards it), then that behavior cannot be approved of on the basis of love.
 The issue isn’t love; the issue is of sexual conduct.
 Of course, the Bible in no way condemns love between people of the same sex, but it does say that sexual conduct between those people is sin.

-5. (23) Command against bestiality – sexual relations with animals.
+5. (23) The command against bestiality – sexual relations with animals.

 Nor shall you mate with any animal, to defile yourself with it.
 Nor shall any woman stand before an animal to mate with it.
 It is perversion.